MicrosoftDocs/bot-docs/articles/includes/deploy/snippet-ARM-existing-resource-group.md

 - `appSecret` - The password you provided in the previous step.
 - `botId` - A name for the  Bot Channels Registration resource to create.
 It must be globally unique.
 It is used as the immutable bot ID.
 It is also used as the default display name, which is mutable.
 - `newWebAppName` - A name for the bot application service.
-- `newAppServicePlanName` - The name of the application service plan.
+- `newAppServicePlanName` - A name for the application service plan resource to create.
 - `newAppServicePlanLocation` - The location of the application service plan.